Job Location: Cordero House - Tigard, OR

 QUALIFICATIONS: Any combination of education, experience and training that demonstrates the ability to perform the duties of the position is qualifying.

-- Ability to work effectively within a team-dependent environment.
+- Ability to work effectively in a team-dependent environment and to act on the agenda of the program.

 - Ability to exercise tact, discretion and judgment in working with a variety of people.

-- Ability to maintain professional boundaries in working with others and in handling confidential information.
+- Ability to maintain appropriate professional boundaries in working with others and in handling confidential information.

-- Ability to consistently attend and be punctual for scheduled meetings and work assignments and be in a condition suitable for carrying out responsibilities of position.
+- Ability to regularly attend scheduled shift, be punctual for scheduled shift and meetings, and be in a condition suitable for assuming responsibilities of position.

 - Openness to feedback and supervision.

-- Driving is required; a personal vehicle for travel and/or transport clients required.
+- Driving is required; driving an agency vehicle and a personal vehicle for travel and/or transport of clients is required.
 All employees who drive for work purposes must have and maintain a valid driver’s license for state of residency, have a driving record that permits coverage under the corporate auto liability policy, and complete the agency’s driving approval process before driving for work.
 If driving a personal vehicle for work purposes drivers must also have personal auto liability coverage ($100,000/$300,000 levels strongly recommended).
 Employees are not to drive for work purposes until they have received written authorization to do so.

 - Bloodborne Pathogens training is required on first day of employment and annually thereafter.